Signs & Symptoms of Illness

 - presence of fever

 If diarrhea is frequent, or if there are watery stools or stools with a water ring around them, this may be a symptom of illness or food intolerance.
-Infants get dehydrated quickly when they have frequent watery stools, therefore, notify your doctor to discuss appropriate methods of fluid replacement.
+Infants get dehydrated quickly when they have frequent watery stools, so contact your baby’s doctor to discuss appropriate methods of fluid replacement.

 A bulb syringe may be used to clear your infant's nose or mouth of mucus or formula.
 To use, squeeze the bulb until it collapses.
 Place in one nostril, then release quickly.
 Repeat as necessary.
 When using the syringe, be sure to clean it daily using hot, soapy water and rinse thoroughly.